php-dev-br/laravel-doc-pt-br/notifications.md

     $user->notify((new InvoicePaid($invoice))->delay($when));

-#### Customizing Notification Channel Queues

-If you would like to specify a specific queue that should be used for each notification channel supported by the notification, you may define a `viaQueues` method on your notification.
-This method should return an array of channel name / queue name pairs:

-    /**
-     * Determine which queues should be used for each notification channel.
-     *
-     * @return array
-     */
-    public function viaQueues()
-    {
-        return [
-            'mail' => 'mail-queue',
-            'slack' => 'slack-queue',
-        ];
-    }

 <a name="on-demand-notifications"></a>
 ### On-Demand Notifications

 Sometimes you may need to send a notification to someone who is not stored as a "user" of your application.
-Using the `Notification::route` facade method, you may specify ad-hoc notification routing information before sending the notification:
+Using the `Notification::route` method, you may specify ad-hoc notification routing information before sending the notification:

     Notification::route('mail', 'taylor@example.com')
                 ->route('nexmo', '5555555555')